Office: 428 Boyd

 In some cases coaches, other staff or faculty members have taken to sending out documents listing names of students who are not going to be attending classes because of a field trip, athletic event or other college sanctioned activity.
 Please Note: I will not review each of these documents and then compare the names with each of my class rosters - sorry but that would require a huge amount of wasted time.
-Therefore understand that if you are going to miss class, it is your responsibility to e-mail me with an explanation as to why you will not be in class.
+Therefore understand that if you are going to miss class, it is your responsibility to e-mail me with an explanation prior to the class meeting.
 Please be sure to include reference to the class you are taking with me and make sure I receive this information 1 week before the event.
 Failure to comply with this policy will mean you will be counted as absent for the class.

 Course grades will be based on the following formula: